Delaunay/mlbaselines/olympus/studies/hpo/README.rst

 ``experiment_name`` and ``client``,
 which are required to log the metrics in the database.

-The ``objective`` is the metric that will be used to select the median seeds.
+The ``objective`` is the metric that will be used for the hyperparameter optimization.

 The ``variables`` are the sources of variation that will be investigated.
 The values passed will serve as the default values while